chgeuer/nimble_livebook_markdown_extractor/README.md

 LiveBook notebooks (`.livemd` files) are markdown documents that contain executable Elixir code cells.
 This library provides a reliable way to extract these code cells while intelligently filtering out markdown examples that are marked as non-executable.

+**Perfect for LLM Coding Agents:** When working with AI coding assistants like GitHub Copilot, Claude Code, or Cursor, this module provides a scriptable way to extract and test Elixir code from LiveBooks.
+AI agents can use this to validate notebooks, debug iteratively, and automate testing workflows.
+See [AI_AGENT_GUIDE.md](AI_AGENT_GUIDE.md) for detailed examples.

 ### Key Features

 - **Precise Parsing** - Uses NimbleParsec combinators for robust, declarative parsing
 - **Smart Filtering** - Automatically excludes code blocks marked with `<!-- livebook:{"force_markdown":true} -->`
+- **Multiple APIs** - Three extraction modes to fit different use cases
+- **Thoroughly Tested** - 14 tests covering edge cases and real-world scenarios
+- **AI-Agent Ready** - Scriptable extraction for automated testing and validation

 ## Installation